Early SIG-Sauer P220 pistol in 9mm. It is same as Swiss service Pistole 75, and has a bottom magazine release.

 |Capacity:||8 rounds (7.65mm, 9mm. .38) or 7 rounds (.45)|

-The SIG-Sauer P220, often considered as the best “out of the box” .45 caliber double action pistol, started its life as the 9mm Pistole 75, the new double action sidearm for Swiss army.
-Developed during the early 1970s by the famous Swiss company Sweizerishe Industrie-Gesellschaft or SIG in short, this pistol was intended to replace the extremely accurate, but overly expensive SIG P210 pistol then in service with Swiss and some other armies.
-The pistol was indeed a very promising design, but strict Swiss laws severely limited the export of war materiel, so SIG decided to move the manufacture of its newest pistol abroad.
+The P220 was indeed a very promising design, but the laws in Switzerland were strict, in accordance with their long held military neutrality.
+This legislation severely limited the export of war materiel.
+So SIG decided to move the manufacture of its newest pistol abroad.
 For this reason SIG Holdings AG in 1976 acquired significant stocks of the J.P.
-Sauer & Son Company, which was located in Germany, and during the late 1970s started the manufacture of the SIG-Sauer P220 pistol in Germany.
+Sauer & Son Company, which was located in Germany.
+During the late 1970’s the manufacture of the SIG-Sauer P220 pistol was begun in Germany.

 Reassemble in reverse order.